The journey of a thousand miles begins with one step. ~ Lao Tzu

 Upon completing my Master’s degree, I moved from Anchorage, Alaska, to Twin Falls, Idaho, where I went into private practice with children.
 I used the tools of play therapy, art therapy, and Sandplay (a Jungian-based form of psychotherapy) to help kids suffering from trauma and abuse.
 Other professional roles included working as the Staff Educator at a local psychiatric hospital, and serving as Designated Examiner for the State of Idaho where I provided emergency mental health evaluations for the police.

 Over the past decade, my passion for health and healing has moved away from allopathic medicine and toward more holistic healing methods.
 I've developed a deep appreciation for the mind-body connection and the power of energy medicine.

-In 2007, I moved to the beautiful Pacific Northwest and essentially stumbled into professional writing.
-In 2008, I began working for Dr. Joseph Mercola and then went freelance in 2015.
-In 2012, I completed my certification as an EFT Practitioner (Emotional Freedom Techniques).
+In 2007, I moved to the beautiful Pacific Northwest and essentially stumbled onto professional writing in the natural health industry.
+I completed my certification as an EFT Practitioner (Emotional Freedom Techniques) in 2012.
 I am also a Reiki Master and dedicated student of A Course in Miracles--which to me, better explains the mysteries of life than any other ideology or theology.
 Olympia, Washington is my home.

 May the sun bring you new energy by day, may the moon softly restore you by night, may the rain wash away your worries, may the breeze blow new strength into your being, may you walk gently through the world and know its beauty all the days of your life.